CaioCavalcanti/air-quality-data/spark/air-quality-lakehouse/README.md

-# Air Quality Spark Python Package
+# Air Quality Lakehouse Python Package

 This package provides an abstraction layer for Spark with the Lakehouse architecture using Delta Lake, making it easier to write Spark jobs in a standard way, including metadata columns to improve observability.